-Two of our favorite authors at Forge are journalists, and what better way to get the scoop on NPR star Parry Hirsch’s new historical financial thriller Hudson’s Kill than to ask our TV investigative reporter star Hank Phillippi Ryan (The Murder List) to interview him!
+Two of our favorite authors at Forge are journalists, and what better way to get the scoop on NPR star Parry Hirsch’s historical financial thriller Hudson’s Kill (now available in paperback) than to ask our TV investigative reporter star Hank Phillippi Ryan (The First to Lie) to interview him!
 As always, Hank uncovers exactly what readers need to know.

 HANK PHILLIPPI RYAN: So much of your life has been just-the-facts journalism (and more about that coming up) but when you decided to take on fiction, did you worry that you’d have trouble making stuff up?

 PADDY HIRSCH: Not really – I’m Irish after, all!
 No, but seriously, how does that old saying go … there is nothing new under the sun?
 Combine that with another old saying, truth is stranger than fiction, and you have all you need to make stuff up: just keep an eye on the news.
 Journalists are very well placed to write fiction, because part of our job is to read or listen to or watch everything that happens in the news, which means taking a ringside seat to the human circus and observing the entire panoply of crazy human behavior.
 Some of the stories I’ve come across in 20 years of journalism are far more brutal, hair-raising and bizarre than anything I’ve read in fiction, so all I really need to do to create a good story is mash a few real events together and change a few details.
 The real challenge is grafting that storyline onto characters, who way too often have their own ideas about what should happen.
 In short, making it up is not an issue: making it fit is a whole other kettle of fish.